EyaRidene/GitHub_Repositories/README.md

 # GitHub Profile and Repository Viewer

 This project is a React application that allows users to view GitHub profiles and repositories.
 Users can search for GitHub users, view their profiles, and explore their repositories with various filters and sorting options.
+The project is well-documented to facilitate understanding and development.

 ## Table of Contents